dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 sidebar_label: Changelog
 description: "Changelog for the dbt Cloud application"
 ---
-## dbt Cloud v1.1.11 (TODO - enter release date)
+## dbt Cloud v1.1.11 (to be released)

-TODO - Enter summary and curate below release notes.
+Release v1.1.11 includes some quality-of-life enhancements, copy tweaks, and error resolutions.
+It also marks the last time we'll have the same digit four times in a row in a release until v2.2.22.

 #### Enhancements